the-bumblebee/expos/README.md

 > Now, suppose the first process releases the terminal, in which case, the STATUS of the other 2 processes are changed to READY.
 Now, if the second process is scheduled, it could acquire the terminal (Till now an If would have sufficed).
 But, when the terminal is still in use by the second process and the third process was scheduled, the third process would go on to acquire the terminal without checking the STATUS of the Terminal Status Table (there should be another check now inside the Resource Manager, in other words, we need a loop).
 This would be chaotic.
 And this is why, a loop is used instead of an If statement.
 Only when the STATUS is 0 (terminal is free) would it break out of the loop and acquire it.

 > After the first process, there is a "race condition" and the first process that's scheduled right after the terminal becomes free acquires the terminal.
 (Such busy loops will be encountered further down the road).

+#### 7. Why do you need to save the user context for an interrupt and not for a system call?